 The Shift

-When agents can generate UI components from a design system, that bottleneck collapses.
 An agent can explore twenty screen variations in the time a human designer refines one.
-What remains scarce is judgment.
-Agents cannot decide whether a flow feels trustworthy, whether interaction rhythm matches user expectations, or whether emotional resonance lands.
-They optimize against specification, not against felt experience.
+Wireframes, mockups, prototypes, polished visuals — the production layer that defined design careers — got fast.
+What didn’t get fast: deciding whether a flow feels trustworthy, whether interaction rhythm matches user expectations, or whether emotional resonance lands.
+Agents optimize against specification.
+They can’t optimize against felt experience.

-The designer’s value migrates upward: from making screens to governing the system agents build within, and auditing what they ship.
-Production shrinks; governance and taste expand.
-A designer who maintains a design system precise enough that agents produce compliant, coherent UI consistently is more valuable than one who personally draws every frame.
-This also opens Agent Experience (AX)—designing for human users and for agent actors that read, navigate, and act on the same surfaces.
+So the job shifts.
+From making screens to governing the system agents build within, and auditing what they ship.
+Production shrinks.
+Governance and taste expand.
+A designer who maintains a design system precise enough that agents consistently produce compliant, coherent UI is more valuable than one who personally draws every frame.
+This also opens Agent Experience (AX) — designing for human users and for agent actors that read, navigate, and act on the same surfaces.
 That dual audience demands constraints, not just comps.
-It aligns with Shift 2 in HELM: leadership moves from directing hands-on execution to defining constraints that shape every output without micromanaging each step.
+It aligns with Shift 2 in HELM: stop optimizing for hands-on screen production, start defining constraints that shape every generated surface.

 What the Traditional Job Description Looked Like